n8n-io/n8n-docs/docs/reference/cli-commands.md

 # CLI commands for n8n

-n8n includes a CLI (command line interface), allowing you to perform many common actions using the CLI rather than the n8n app.
+n8n includes a CLI (command line interface), allowing you to perform many common actions using the CLI rather than the n8n editor.
 These include starting workflows, and exporting and importing workflows and credentials.

 ## Running CLI commands

 You can use CLI commands with self-hosted n8n.
-Depending on how you chose to install n8n, there are differences in how to run the commands:
+Depending on how you choose to install n8n, there are differences in how to run the commands:

 * npm: the `n8n` command is directly available.
 The documentation uses this in the examples below.
 * Desktop app: in the examples below, replace `n8n` with the absolute path to the `n8n.cmd` file (Windows) or the n8n Desktop executable (Mac).
 The exact path depends on where you install your Node.js modules.
-For example, to export all workflow data:
+For example, to export all workflow data, the command looks similar to this:
     ```sh
     # Windows
     "C:\Users\<username>\AppData\Local\Programs\n8n\resources\app\node_modules\n8n\bin\n8n.cmd" export:workflow --all